How To Choose And Use The Best Capo Type For Your Guitar

 By Billy Cokes

-A capo is wonderful tool for guitar players as you can change the key of a song and use the same chord shapes.
-Predominately capos are used on an acoustic guitar however, there are plenty of electric players now using them to get that open chord position sound and to play certain solo patterns associated with open chords.
+A capo is a wonderful tool for guitar players, as you can change the key of a song and use the same chord shapes.
+Predominately capos are used on an acoustic guitar, however, there are plenty of electric players now using them to get that open chord position sound and to play certain solo patterns associated with open chords.
 There’s a certain wonderful jangle and shimmer to open guitar chords.
-As a plus, playing full bar chords when using a capo is a relief as the capo clamps down all the strings at the same level as the frets thus making playing bar chords bearable for those with hand strength issues.
+As a plus, playing full bar chords when using a capo is a relief as the capo clamps down all the strings at the same level as the frets, thus making playing bar chords bearable for those with hand strength issues.

 Why do some capos work better than others?
 It mainly has to do with the type of capo, the radius (curve) of your fingerboard and the radius of the capos padding.
 In a perfect world, they should match up and put even pressure on all six strings.
 Another yet minor consideration is what your guitar's neck profile (shape) is like.
 The back side of a guitar neck can be a variation of a D or C shape, and some capos work better on one or the other, depending on how the capo is curved to grip the back side of the neck.
 Capo designers have a tough job trying to make their capos work evenly well on a variety of guitar necks.